 However, with turbulent times in our government and parliament, I believe it is time to reignite the argument for a radical rethink on the current weak and pitiful laws pertaining to dog theft To this end I have started a petition asking for the law to be changed to make it a specific criminal offence to steal a pet and the sentence should be harsh and should reflect the anguish and distress it causes to the pets and the owners.
 Pet theft rips the heart out of families and wrecks lives.
 The law must reflect the enormous impact this crime has on the victims.

 I tried hard to get onto the Government website they took three weeks to say they rejected my petition.
 In those three weeks, I could have put my petition to change .org.
 I wrote to them and complained about their communication skills.
 Guess what?
 They did not communicate back, remind you of anyone?
 I, therefore started my petition on change.org.

-Just a quick update as of today 14th August 14 days later the petition has over 180.000 signatures and is expected to go higher.
+Just a quick update as of today 1st October 2019 the petition has 295,000 signatures and is expected to go higher.
 Thanks to the tremendous effort of those that love their dogs and people that are behind change.org

 Please click on the link to sign and more importantly share the petition and share far and wide Change The Law On Pet Theft Change.org See below for further information

 7th August 2019